VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -version
      Show VictoriaMetrics version
   -vmalert.proxyURL string
-     Optional URL for proxying alerting API requests from Grafana.
-For example, if -vmalert.proxyURL is set to http://vmalert:8880 , then requests to /api/v1/rules are proxied to http://vmalert:8880/api/v1/rules
+     Optional URL for proxying requests to vmalert.
+For example, if -vmalert.proxyURL=http://vmalert:8880 , then alerting API requests such as /api/v1/rules from Grafana will be proxied to http://vmalert:8880/api/v1/rules
 ```